Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Interface/Start.md

 `autoStop` | No | The interface will automatically stop for `botNames` after this many minutes of inactivity.
 If not provided, `botNames` will remain connected indefinitely.
 If the bot is already connected, the existing value of `autoStop` for that bot will be overridden.

 > [!NOTE]
-> When using `autoStop`, checking the [status](/CS2Interface/IPC/Documentation/Interface/Status.md) of a bot counts as activity.
+> The timer for `autoStop` may also be refreshed by checking the [status](/CS2Interface/IPC/Documentation/Interface/Status.md) of a bot and using the `refreshAutoStop` parameter.

 ## Response Result